AherRahul/portfolio-v1/content/articles/beginner-to-advance-nodejs-1-11.md

 Data is not sent in bulk; it is sent in chunks, which in computer network language are called **packets**.

 There is also the concept of **streams** and **buffers**.
 A stream means a continuous connection, and a buffer means chunks of data.
 We will learn more about this later, but for now, just remember that **TCP/IP** is the protocol used to send data from server to client.
-In Nodejs, the concept of **streams and buffers** is important, so go and learn it!
+In NodeJs, the concept of **streams and buffers** is important, so go and learn it!

 ### Domain names and DNS (why not just IPs)